andyhsim/local-load-balancer/configure-health-checks-service-group.md

   years: 1994, 2017, 2018
 lastupdated: "2019-11-12"

 keywords: confiure, configuring, health checks, service
 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank_"}

-# Configuring Health Checks for a Service
+# Configuring health checks for a service
 {: #configuring-health-checks-for-a-service}

 Health Checks are designed to regularly check if a server is online and accepting traffic for a {{site.data.keyword.loadbalancer_short}} to pass traffic through.
 Health Checks are designed to respond with either an UP or DOWN reply depending upon your custom timeout.
 The default interval is 120 seconds.